 To help support the Center for Women revival and the acquisition of advanced technology, the Memorial Medical Center Foundation is holding its 4th annual “Dancing for Our Stars” fundraising gala on Saturday, Feb.
 11 at the Westin Long Beach.

 At the “Dancing for Our Stars” gala, six community members will be paired with professional dancers or their significant other to entertain the audience and compete in a dance competition all while supporting a good cause.
 This gala, unique in and of itself, raises funds not through live and silent auctions, but by collecting votes from the crowd.
 Last year this event netted $280,000 and event director, Michele Roeder, is hopeful to surpass that this year.
-All proceeds will benefit the MemorialCare Center for Women at Miller Children’s Hospital Long Beach and Long Beach Memorial.
+All proceeds will benefit the MemorialCare Center for Women at Miller Children’s Hospital Long Beach and Long Beach Medical Center.

 Dancers include Supervisor Don Knabe and his wife Julie, Lisa Ramelow and Geoffrey Nighswonger, Martin W. Muth, M.D., chief of staff, MemorialCare Center for Women and wife Sandra, Jeanna Mingram and Anthony Addotta, Ryan Choura and former Miss Long Beach Ashley Prinzen and Susan Nicholson and Michael Fawver.
 The competition will be judged by Justin Rudd, Julie Jones and Rick Bryson.
 Equal weight will be given to the pre-event fundraising, event night fundraising and judges’ scores to crown the overall winner.
 Once the winner is announced, all attendees will be invited to the dance floor to strut their stuff.